catac0mb/REU_wrapup/README.md

 ### RoadRunner Tips
 * The documentation is [here](https://www.mathworks.com/help/roadrunner/fundamentals.html) for modeling in RoadRunner.
-[This guide](https://www.mathworks.com/help/roadrunner/ug/choose-a-roadrunner-tool.html) also contains quick information about how to use the modeling tools.
+I also recommend [this guide](https://www.mathworks.com/help/roadrunner/ug/choose-a-roadrunner-tool.html), which contains quick information about how to use the modeling tools.
 * Please note that RoadRunner crashes quite often.
 This usually happens if you drag or move something too fast or if you connect roads in an unexpected way.
-It is recommended to save often.
-Additionally, if you have added road markings (crosswalks, stencils, etc.) on a road section and then connect another road to it, your markings can disappear.
+I recommended to save very often.
+* Additionally, if you have added road markings (crosswalks, stencils, etc.) on a road section and then connect another road to it, your markings can disappear.
 After connecting roads, verify that the road markings are as you intend, or go to a previous save file if needed.

 ### Exporting a Custom Map in RoadRunner
 Once you have completed your model in RoadRunner, you can export your model files.
-Keep in mind that all exported files should be placed in the same folder during the import step.
+Keep in mind that all of the individual files you have exported should be placed in the same folder during the import step, without any additional folders inside of the import folder.

 1. In RoadRunner, select “File”, then “Export”.
 2. Select “CARLA Filmbox”, and a menu will pop up: ![export menu](3D_modeling_guide/export_menu.png)